tessel/project/CONTRIBUTING.md

 ---

-Attribution: Parts of this guide are based on the io.js [Team Member Guide](https://github.com/iojs/io.js/blob/v1.x/TEAM-MEMBERS.md).
+Attribution: Parts of this guide are based on the io.js [COLLABORATOR_GUIDE](https://github.com/nodejs/io.js/blob/master/COLLABORATOR_GUIDE.md).